 PolyWeb Coating

-Bronze strings coated with PolyWeb material is made by Elixir brand strings, which is a division of W. L. Gore company.
-These strings produce a warm sound that does not change during the life of the strings.
+Bronze strings coated with PolyWeb material are made by Elixir brand strings, which is a division of W. L. Gore company.
+These strings produce a warm sound that does not change during their life.
 Some guitar players have very acidic perspiration, which causes string corrosion.
-This coating inhibits the corrosion and gives smooth & easy feel on the fingers and reduces finger squeaks.
+This coating inhibits the corrosion and gives a smooth & easy feel on the fingers and reduces finger squeaks.

 Copper Coated Strings

-Use of copper coated strings has reduced over the years due to technological changes.
+The use of copper-coated strings has reduced over the years due to technological changes.
 These were used for acoustic guitars with magnetic pickups of earlier times.
 These pickups were designed to work with nickel and did not work well with bronze wound strings.

 Steel strings were coated with copper to overcome the problem.
 Typically, around 30% of the string mass was copper in such strings.
 In modern times, the pickups designed for acoustic guitars are capable of picking up the vibrations of bronze wound strings effectively, rendering these strings unnecessary.